Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 The program provides simple and convenient cross-platform access to passwords from any browser.
 The application really works everywhere: Windows, Linux, Mac, a mobile version has been developed for Android, iOS, Windows Phone, Blackberry.

-• Search for unprotected objects on PC
+• Search for unprotected objects on a PC

 • Automatic synchronization